 What it's like to work in Italy

-Family time is an important aspect of Italian culture and as such workers in the country try to strike a healthy work/life balance.
-The maximum average working week is 40 hours.
-You'll typically work Monday to Friday 8am to 1pm, take two hour lunch and then work 3pm to 7pm.
+Family time is an important aspect of Italian culture and as such workers in the country try to strike a healthy work-life balance.
+According to Eurostat, Italians work 39 hours per week on average (2017 data), with the maximum average working week set at 40 hours plus eight hours of overtime.
+You'll typically work Monday to Friday 8am to 1pm, take a two-hour lunch and then work from 3pm to 7pm.

-All employees are entitled to four weeks of paid annual leave and 11 public holidays.
+All employees are entitled to at least four weeks of paid annual leave as well as 12 public holidays.

 There are five income tax bands ranging from 23% on income up to €15,000, to 43% on income over €75,001.